Ariton E. Xhafa

 Professional Activities

-• Reviewer for the IEE Electronics Letters, IEE Proceedings on Communications, Kluwer Wireless Personal Communications, IEEE Transactions on Wireless Series, IEEE Transactions on Vehicular Technologies, IEEE Transactions on Communications, IEEE International Conference on Communications, and IEEE Intern.
-Conf. on Telecomm.
+• Reviewer for IEE Electronics Letters, IEE Proceedings on Communications, Kluwer Wireless Personal Communications, IEEE Transactions on Vehicular Technologies, IEEE Transactions on Wireless Series, IEEE Transactions on Communications, IEEE International Conference on Communications, IEEE Proceedings on Communications, IEEE Transactions on Vehicular Technology, and Kluwer Wireless Personal Communications.

 Extra Activities